 Go Mad from the Revelation: Admiral Munetake was never told about a dark secret regarding the Jovians.
 In episode 16, he learns about it from Ms. Won, along with the rest of the Nadesico crew thanks to Ruri's hacking the camera in the Admiral's room.
 They learn the Jovians weren't actually aliens, but humans banished from the Earth and Moon due to threat to secede from Earth's control.
 In the next episode, he also learns he's going to be demoted, so he tries to get Seiya to complete his prototype Aestivalis to use as a trump card, but the mechanic tells him it can't be done due to design flaws and power limitations, and attempting to fire the cannon would destroy the mecha.
 Finally, Akito confronts him about what really happened to Gai Daigoji in episode 3.
 Although he seems to flatly deny any involvement in Gai's death the Flash Back reveals he was the one who shot Gai, and probably did feel guilty about shooting him.
 The culmination of these events causes Munetake to finally lose his sanity and he kills himself by stealing Seiya's Aestivalis and attempting to shoot the Cosmos, a ship preparing to dock with the Nadesico, and thus blowing himself up in the process.

-The second episode has a completely aribrary annoucement from a politician or general to their UN equivilent in english.
-It serves no purpose to the plot to have it delivered in english.
-Neither does the english speech to the same group by Yurika.
+The second episode has a completely arbitrary announcement from a politician or general to their UN equivalent in English.
+It serves no purpose to the plot to have it delivered in English.
+Neither does the English speech to the same group by Yurika.